 Michael's latest work How fair, how strange for solo violin received its UK premiere on June 30th, at the International Virginia Woolf Conference in Reading.
 The work was commissioned by Michiko Theurer as part of an innovative project relating the music of six composers to paintings informed by Virginia Woolf's seminal novel, The Waves.
-You can read more about it at Michiko's website.
+You can read more about it at our website.

-Michael will also be writing a new work for Oboe Quintet to be premiered by the Liverpool Philharmonic Oboe Quintet in August 2017.
+Michael is also composing a new work for Oboe Quintet to be premiered by the Liverpool Oboe Quintet in early 2018.